Rob Cesternino

 Robert Kristopher Cesternino (born October 20, 1978) is an American reality television contestant and podcast host, known for his appearances on Survivor: The Amazon (2003) and Survivor: All-Stars (2004).

 In 2010, he launched Rob Has a Podcast, a platform to discuss and analyze reality television, most notably Survivor, Big Brother, and The Amazing Race.
-In 2014, Cesternino and Hollywood Reporter journalist Josh Wigler launched Post Show Recaps, a companion platform that covers scripted television.
+In 2014, Cesternino and The Hollywood Reporter journalist Josh Wigler launched Post Show Recaps, a companion platform that covers scripted television.

-Cesternino is set to appear on the fourth season of The Traitors in 2026.
+Cesternino appeared on the fourth season of The Traitors in 2026.

 Personal life

 Cesternino is originally from Wantagh, New York.
 Cesternino attended the State University of New York at Oswego, graduating in 2000 with a Bachelor of Arts degree in broadcasting.
 He was a member of the Sigma Chi fraternity.
 His college thesis was titled, "The Impact of Reality Television."

-At the time of his first appearance on Survivor, Cesternino was employed as a computer projects coordinator for an insurance agency He had previously worked as a store clerk, a waiter, and a bartender.
+At the time of his first appearance on Survivor, Cesternino was employed as a computer projects coordinator for an insurance agency.
+He had previously worked as a store clerk, a waiter, and a bartender.
 He originally applied to compete on Big Brother 3 and advanced to the final stages of the casting process but was ultimately not selected to appear on the show.
 Several months later, he was offered an opportunity by a casting producer who remembered him from the Big Brother casting process to compete on Survivor.

 In August 2010, Cesternino married his longtime girlfriend, Nicole Palmeri.
 The couple's first child, Dominic James, was born on September 29, 2013.
 The couple's second child, Anthony Joseph, was born on November 12, 2015.